Madach97/csc418_bonus_solar/README.md

 * Add bump map to Earth
     * similar thing, but for the earth.
 * Create the shades for a Christmas decoration
-    * Change the theme of the video every, say, 20s so that it becomes Christmas laterns at that point in time.
+    * Change the theme of the video every, say, 20 secs so that it becomes Christmas laterns at that point in time.
 To do this:
         * Check the animation seconds and mod the result by 40.
-Once the animation_Seconds mod 40 becomes 20, we know that we can switch scenes.
+Once the animation_seconds mod 40 becomes 20, we know that we can switch scenes.
         * When the value is > 20 we are in the Christmas scene, so use the blinn phong shading to change the colour of the planets to the colour of a latern by manipulating the blue_grey function.
         * When it is <= 20, then it is in the solar mode and so they will be coloured as they are now.

-##### Notes: My perlin noise implementation from the assignment was a bit buggy so I used the code from the another source (as mentioned in the comments of the source code)
+##### Notes: My perlin noise implementation from the assignment was a bit buggy so I used the code from the another source https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83 .
+It is also mentioned in the source code.
+I was inspired by the ways of interpolating perlin noise from https://www.redblobgames.com/maps/terrain-from-noise/#ridged .
+The source code mentions this.